 - Apply a little olive oil on each of them with a brush and sprinkle with a little salt.

-- Open the pomegranate and set aside about 1/3 cup of tendrils for the bruschetta.
+- While they are baking, open the pomegranate and set aside about 3 tablespoons of seeds for the bruschetta.

 - Cut the garlic clove in half and rub it over the bread slices.